Nevviin/flutterSetUpInWindows/README.md

   https://flutter.dev/docs/get-started/editor?tab=vscode

-2 creating flutter app and run and viewing it in the emulator all these steps from VS code
+2 creating flutter app , run and viewing it in the emulator (all these steps from VS code)
 -----------------------------------------------------------------------------------------

   https://flutter.dev/docs/get-started/test-drive?tab=vscode